Murder of Chester Poage: Aftermath

 Page, Piper, and Hoadley drove away from the scene in Poage's vehicle.
-They returned to his house and stole several items from the family home.
-Page claimed Poage's vehicle, as well as a stereo system and some clothes.
+They returned to his house and stole several items from the family home, including a stereo system and some clothes.
 The men then drove to visit Piper's sister in Hannibal, Missouri, hoping they could stay with her for a while.
-She refused to let them stay with her, so they headed back to South Dakota.
-They traveled to Rapid City, where they used Poage's ATM card to withdraw cash, and also sold some of his property.
+She refused to let them stay with her so they returned to South Dakota.
+They traveled to Rapid City, where they used Poage's ATM card to withdraw cash and sold some of his property.
 The three men then split up and went their separate ways, with Piper deciding to return to his home state of Alaska.

 On April 22, 2000, a woman came across the remains of Poage in Higgins Gulch.
-A forensic pathologist identified the remains, and later confirmed the deceased man was Poage.
+A forensic pathologist identified the remains and later confirmed the deceased man was Poage.
 It was determined that stab wounds and blunt force injury to the head were his cause of death.
-On April 25, police interviewed Hoadley, and he gave a statement detailing his involvement in the murder.
-He confessed to the crime, and gave police the names of his accomplices.
+On April 25, police interviewed Hoadley and he gave a statement detailing his involvement in the murder.
+He confessed to the crime and gave police the names of his accomplices.
 Warrants were then issued for both Page and Piper, who had fled the state.
 Three days later, law enforcement located and arrested Page in Texas.
-Piper was tracked down in Alaska, and was arrested for first degree murder.
+Piper was tracked down in Alaska and was arrested for first degree murder.

 Page voluntarily described to authorities the details surrounding Poage's murder.
-Piper also gave a statement, and described Poage's torture and murder, as well as his participation in the crime.
-Both men were then subsequently extradited to South Dakota, and jailed in Lawrence County.
-Page and Piper later pleaded guilty to, and were convicted of, first degree felony murder.
-They were both sentenced to death, while Hoadley received a life sentence.
+Piper also gave a statement and described Poage's torture and murder, as well as his participation in the crime.
+Both men were then subsequently extradited to South Dakota and jailed in Lawrence County.
+In a bid for leniency, Page and Piper both pleaded guilty to first degree murder.
+They were both sentenced to death.
+Hoadley received a life sentence after being convicted at trial.
 Page was executed by lethal injection on July 11, 2007, while Piper remains on death row.
-He is the only person on death row in South Dakota.
+Following the execution of Charles Rhines in 2019, Piper is the only person on death row in South Dakota.

 Poage is buried at Norton Cemetery in his hometown of Norton, Kansas.